INTRODUCING Dr. PAMÉLA MICHELLE TATE

-Standing authentically in her purpose, Paméla has joined forces with three of her friends and formed the Black Women Revolt Against Domestic Violence Resource Center.
+Standing authentically in her purpose, Paméla has joined forces with three of her friends and formed the Black Women Revolt Against Domestic Violence Resource Center in San Francisco where she serves as co-executive diretor.
 This group is comprised of women determined to provide the various resources, tools and aid that are necessary to stand against domestic violence.

-Paméla is also the author of “A GIRL’S JOURNEY: There’s No Crying in Baseball,” a book written to teach children and families about fortitude, integrity, gender roles and the concept of being a team player.
-In 2021, she released another personal piece of work, “I’ll Fly Away: 31 Day Devotional for Caretakers,” to offer time, space and healing for other caretakers such as herself who are caring for a parent, spouse, child, family member or friend.
+Prior to her current author work, Paméla wrote and published “A GIRL’S JOURNEY: There’s No Crying in Baseball,” a book written to teach children and families about fortitude, integrity, gender roles and the concept of being a team player.

 When Paméla is not out advocating for others, she resides in the beautiful San Francisco Bay area.
 She is a beloved daughter and the mother of three children and one bonus child.

-Follow Paméla on Facebook and Instagram (@mspamelatate) for inspiration for survivors and caretakers as well as upcoming speaking engagements.
+Follow Paméla on Facebook and Instagram (@mspamelatate) and visit her website, www.mstatewrites.com for inspiration for survivors and caretakers as well as upcoming speaking engagements.